Cliff Compton: SmackDown! (2007–2008)

 During a tag team match with Cryme Tyme (Shad Gaspard and Jayson Paul) in late June, Domino suffered an injury, which was diagnosed as a broken nose and a possible broken orbital bone socket in his eye.
 The injury kept him out of the ring for a month.
 After coming back from his injury, Deuce 'n Domino engaged in short rivalries with Batista and Ric Flair.
 On the August 31 episode of SmackDown!, he and Deuce lost their tag team championship to Matt Hardy and the reigning United States Champion Montel Vontavious Porter.
 During the last few months of 2007, Deuce 'n Domino had short rivalries with Hardy and MVP, Jimmy Wang Yang and Shannon Moore, Jesse and Festus, and Finlay and Hornswoggle.

 At the beginning of 2008, the team suffered a series of losses.
 At WrestleMania XXIV in March, Deuce 'n Domino competed as singles competitors in a 24-man Interpromotional Battle Royal, in which the winner would face then ECW Champion Chavo Guerrero Jr. later that night; however, neither was able to win the match.
 On the May 23 episode of SmackDown, Deuce 'n Domino parted ways with Cherry; WWE Diva Maryse would take over as the team's on-screen manager.

 On the June 20, 2008, episode of SmackDown, following a loss to Jesse and Festus, their second straight loss in two weeks, Deuce 'n Domino fought after the match, ending with Deuce laying out Domino with the Crack 'em in da Mouth.
 Deuce then threw his jacket over Domino, dissolving their partnership.
 The split was then further cemented when Deuce was drafted to the Raw brand as part of the 2008 WWE Supplemental Draft.
 Following the draft, Domino was predominantly featured as an enhancement talent on SmackDown weekly.

 Domino's last television appearance was on the August 1 episode of SmackDown, when he suffered a loss to The Big Show.
 He was then released from his WWE contract on August 8, 2008 and took a hiatus from wrestling afterwards.

 Florida Championship Wrestling (2010)

-In 2010, Compton returned to WWE and was sent to Florida Championship Wrestling where he wrestled under his real name of Cliff Compton.
+In 2010, Compton returned to WWE and was sent to Florida Championship Wrestling where he wrestled under the name Cliff Compton.
 His first match came on February 18, where he took on the FCW Florida Heavyweight Champion Justin Gabriel but would lose via DQ.
 Later in the night, Compton and Wade Barrett lost to Gabriel and Michael Tarver.
 He would go on to have one more match before leaving WWE.